roman-milk/roman-milk.github.io/a-tale-of-ants-and-termites.md

  Gaynor had slipped Mandy a "date rape cocktail," apparently it was something that he did often and he always had some in his car, his briefcase or his pocket.
 When Phil told Mandy to go up to the hospitality suite Gaynor said he was on his way up to his room and he offered to walk Mandy the room and make sure that she got there okay.

  He got Mandy on the bed and then hurried up to room he had already rented.
 He had planned on setting up a buyer from another company with a hooker and taping it.
 He hurried to the room, got the camera and took it back to the hospitality suite.
 He hid the camera, turned it on and went to get Baxter.
 By the time he got back to the room Mandy and Phil were already at it.
-Report_Story #4